FireCoderAI/firecoder/README.md

 - **Platform Support**: FireCoder supports Windows, Linux, and macOS.
 - **Multi-line Code Suggestions**: Enhance your coding experience with multi-line code suggestions.

+### New Experimental Features:

+- **GPU Support**: You can now utilize GPU support by adjusting the `firecoder.experimental.useGpu` settings in configuration.
+- **Chat Mode**: Explore the new chat mode functionality by adjusting the `firecoder.experimental.chat` settings in configuration.

 ## Getting Started

 1. Download the [VS Code extension](https://marketplace.visualstudio.com/items?itemName=FireCoder.firecoder) for FireCoder.